 Hefting his partisan in hand, he took comfort in the weight.
 Thirty-five kilograms, a little excessive considering even the heaviest of maul’s usually weighed less than twenty, he’d spent months moulding his body to better wield the impressive weapon.
-Though he’d used it on raids before, this was his time using it without Mentor at his side during his first plan set in motion, the stakes at hand large enough to paralyze a lesser man with fear.
+Though he’d used it on raids before, this was his first time using it without Mentor at his side, and during his first plan set in motion no less, the stakes at hand were enough to paralyze a lesser man with fear.

 Luckily, he was no lesser man.
-He was Tong Da Fung, and nothing short of complete victory would satisfy him.
+He was Tong Da Fung and nothing short of absolute victory would satisfy him.